 Go here to learn more about Receipt Hog.

 And that wraps up our list!
-I said it above, but I’ll say it again — don't limit yourself to just a few of these apps!
+Remember don't limit yourself to just a few of these apps!
 They aren't connected to each other in any way, so you can use all of them.
 By using all or most of these, you will greatly increase the amount of money you can earn/save.